scott-knight/linux-on-windows-11/install-linux.md

-# Installing Debian
+# Installing Linux (Ubuntu)

-This document demonstrates how to install the current supported release of Debian on Windows 11.
-This document assumes WSL2 has been installed on Windows 11.
+This document demonstrates how to install the current supported release of Linux (Ubuntu) on Windows 11.
+This document assumes WSL2 has been installed and is ready to bue used.
 A complete list of [WSL commands can be found here](https://learn.microsoft.com/en-us/windows/wsl/basic-commands)

 ## Update WSL